 I also have these Thanksgiving centers for literacy and math.
 My favorite activity is the “Gobble the Corn” where the turkey’s beak is a greater/less than symbol and students have to decide which corn card number is larger–so cute!
 This pack is perfect for the whole month of November and ideal for most Kindergarten, First and Second grade classes.
 It also includes an editable writing prompt with Turkey Craft so students can share what they are most thankful for–the turkey is a simple color and cut so it doesn’t take a lot of prep and students aren’t spending an hour cutting/glueing (who has time for that?!).
 You can see more of what’s included here.

 Not ready for Thanksgiving?
+No worries!
 Pin for later: